rheiland/xml2jupyter/paper/paper.md

   <!-- for cell definitions -->
   <elastic_coefficient type="double" units="1/min">0.05</elastic_coefficient>
   ...
+  <director_color type="string" units="none">limegreen</director_color>
 </user_parameters>
 ```
-A portion of a sample XML configuration file.
+A user would execute a Python script, `xml2jupyter.py`, that parses this XML and generates a Python
+module containing the Jupyter widgets, together with methods to populate their values from the XML
+and write their values back to the XML.
+This can be displayed as a very simple GUI in a Jupyter
+notebook to provide the mapping to/from the XML parameter values, as shown below:

 ![](images/test_screen.png)

-The resulting Jupyter notebook containing the widgets for the above XML.

 # PhysiCell Jupyter GUI